Document Type: Framework

 - messaging without positioning

-- unclear value propositions
+- unclear value

-- inconsistent messaging across channels
+- inconsistent messaging

-- over-complicated messaging
+- over-complex messaging

 - weak differentiation